lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     The value of the timestep and/or the damping factor of the fix langevin can be tuned to prevent the system from exploding.

-    Perform as many consecutive runs with varying timestep and damping factor that you feel in necessary.
+    Perform as many consecutive runs with varying timestep and damping factors that you feel are necessary.

-    Have a look at fix nve/limit (instead of nve), this command is made explicitely to prevent an unequilibrated system for exploding.
+    Have a look at fix nve/limit.
+This command was made to prevent an unequilibrated system from exploding by preventing atoms to travel too far every timestep.

 A simulation with no thermostat
 -------------------------------